Join our mailing list for free opportunities and events!

 The event culminated in a 100+% ship rate, where each attendee was able to complete at least one functioning, successful game based on a plot of their own.

-In collaboration with STEM2Connect—a Harvard Undergraduate Microbiology Society sponsored organization—and Texas A&M University, Bird2Branch hosted a pivotal webinar featuring Dr. Rabi Mohtar, a globally recognized leader in resource security and sustainable development.
+In collaboration with STEM2Connect—a Harvard Undergraduate Microbiology Society sponsored organization—and Texas A&M University, Bird2Branch hosted a pivotal webinar featuring Dr. Rabi Mohtar, a globally recognized leader in resource security and sustainable development, with 28 student participants.

 The event brought together students and aspiring engineers to explore how innovative, systems-based approaches can address today’s most pressing challenges, particularly water scarcity and food insecurity.
 During the session, Dr. Mohtar discussed how the field of Biological and Agricultural Engineering is uniquely positioned to develop the technologies and strategies needed.